How Often Do People Use Guns In Self-Defense?

 On the flipside, Kleck says, criminals who were wounded after a gun was used in self-defense also have no incentive to go to the emergency room because medical professionals have an obligation to report it to the police.
 But Hemenway points out that if people don't go to the hospital to treat the original gunshot wound, they will inevitably end up there "with sepsis or other major problems."

-He also notes that part of the reason experts are so divided on the number because of the difficulty in obtaining reliable survey data on the issue.
+He also notes that part of the reason experts are so divided on the number is the difficulty in obtaining reliable survey data on the issue.

 "The researchers who look at [Kleck's study] say this is just bad science," Hemenway says.
-"It's a well-known problem in epidemiology that if something's a rare event, and you just try to ask how many people have done this, you will get incredible over estimates."
+"It's a well-known problem in epidemiology that if something's a rare event, and you just try to ask how many people have done this, you will get incredible overestimates."

-In fact, Cook told The Washington Post that the percentage of people who told Kleck they used a gun in self-defense is comparable to the percentage of Americans who said they were abducted by aliens.
+In fact, Cook told The Washington Post that the percentage of people who told Kleck they used a gun in self-defense is similar to the percentage of Americans who said they were abducted by aliens.
 The Post notes that "a more reasonable estimate" of self-defense gun uses equals about 100,000 annually, according to the NCVS data.

 Another problem is that there is no consensus on the definition of defensive gun use.
-Some incidents could involve illegal carrying or possession, or could amount to aggravated assault, the RAND Corporation writes:
+Some incidents could involve illegal carrying or possession, or they could amount to aggravated assault, the Rand Corp. writes:

 Perceptions about the incident and an individual's role are important because much of the literature relies on self-reports: The respondent must have perceived there to have been a crime (or, in some surveys, a suspected or averted crime) and must consider himself or herself a victim rather than a mutual combatant.
 Even such stringent definitions, however, may not be sufficient to determine whether the event was lawful, legitimate, or desirable from a social perspective.

-Even if someone wanted to use a gun in self-defense, they probably wouldn't be very successful, says Mike Weisser, firearms instructor and author of the blog, "Mike The Gun Guy."
+Even if someone wanted to use a gun in self-defense, they probably wouldn't be very successful, says Mike Weisser, firearms instructor and author of the blog "Mike The Gun Guy."
 He says many people who carry a gun aren't properly trained to use it in this way, and there is no performance validation standard for police officers.

 "If we don't even have a minimum standard, not for training, but for performance validation for our law enforcement," he says, "how in God's name is anybody going to say, 'Well, just because you have a gun in your pocket, you know how to use it in self-defense?'
 You don't."